Long Term Disability (LTD) and Short Term Disability (STD) are disability insurance policies offered through your employer.

 If you wish to hire a lawyer, you will need to find someone who specializes in Long Term Disability (also called “erisa” claims).
 These lawyers can be expensive and some will take a part of your check every month for the rest of your life.
 Read your contract carefully and make thoughtful decisions about how much to pay a lawyer.

-Some people stay on LTD and collect both.
-However, this is not as exciting as it sounds.
+Many people lose their LTD at the two year point.
+However, some people stay on LTD and collect both.
+This is not as exciting as it sounds.
 You will need to read your insurance policy, but for most people, SSDI does not mean any additional money, since anything you receive just gets subtracted from your LTD check.

 Many LTD companies will assign you to a Social Security lawyer and may give you the impression that you must use their lawyer.
 This is not true.
 You have the right to select your own lawyer or to use no lawyer.